Background pattern

 • Imipramine and desipramine (both used to treat depression).

-• Cimetidine, lansoprazole and omeprazole (used to treat stomach ulcers), fluconazole (used to treat fungal infections), fluvoxamine (antidepressant) and ticlopidine (used to reduce the risk of stroke).
+• Cimetidine, lansoprazole, and omeprazole (used to treat stomach ulcers), fluconazole (used to treat fungal infections), fluvoxamine (antidepressant), and ticlopidine (used to reduce the risk of stroke).
 Citalopram blood levels may be increased.

-• Mefloquine (used to treat malaria), bupropion (used to treat depression) and tramadol (used to treat severe pain) due to a possible risk of lowering the seizure threshold.
+• Mefloquine (used to treat malaria), bupropion (used to treat depression), and tramadol (used to treat severe pain) due to a possible risk of lowering the seizure threshold.

-• Neuroleptics (medicines for schizophrenia, psychosis), due to a possible risk of lowering the seizure threshold, and antidepressants.
+• Neuroleptics (medicines for treating schizophrenia, psychosis), due to a possible risk of lowering the seizure threshold, and antidepressants.

-Taking Citalopram Mabo with food and drink
+Taking Citalopram Mabo with food and drinks

 This medicine can be taken with or without food (see section 3.
 "How to take citalopram").

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machines
+Driving and using machines

 Citalopram Mabo contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

 Citalopram Mabo contains sodium

-This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is, essentially ‘’sodium-free’’.
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially 'sodium-free'.

 3. How to Take Citalopram Mabo

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Adults: